bromite/bromite/README.md

 <img src="https://www.bromite.org/bromite_bromite_gh_downloads.svg" alt="downloads on Github" title="downloads on Github" /> <img src="https://www.bromite.org/bromite_bromite_xda_downloads.svg" alt="downloads on XDA Labs" title="downloads on XDA Labs" />

+# Goals

+Bromite aims at providing a no-clutter browsing experience without privacy-invasive features and with the addition of a fast ad-blocking engine.
+Minimal UI changes are applied to help curbing the idea of "browser as an advertisement platform".

 # Donate

 Please donate to support development of Bromite and the costs for the build system.